moehriegitt/vastringify/README.md

 - Q: What about speed?

   A: Really?
 This is about printing messages -- probably short ones (less than a few kB, I'd guess).
-So while I did try not to mess up, this is not optimised for speed.
+So while I did try not to mess it up, this is not optimised for speed.

-- Q: Is this safe than `printf`?
+- Q: Is this safer than `printf`?

   A: Definitely, I think.
 There is absolutely no chance to give a wrong format specifier and access the stack (like `printf` does via